Cat#: EV-001-0300-A2 (5 x 10^9 EVs in 50 µl buffer)Origin/cell factory:

 100-200 nm, 3700 µg proteins (1 x 10^9 EVs), sterile, Endotoxin level < 0.01 EU/mlApplication:

 research&development, not for clinical use

 Presence of typical EV marker proteins

-EVs derived from ASC/TERT300 cells carry typical surface proteins such as CD81, CD9 and CD63 as demonstrated using bead-based flow cytometry.
+EVs derived from ASC/TERT300 cells carry typical surface proteins such as CD81, CD9 and CD63 as demonstrated by bead-based flow cytometry, using hCD81 positive isolation beads.
 Delta mean fluorescence intensity (DMFI) was calculated by normalizing to MFI of control beads.

 Anti-inflammatory activity of extracellular vesicles from ASC/TERT300

 Treatment of mouse macrophage cells (RAW264.7) with lipopolysaccharide (LPS) induces the formation of nitric oxide (NO) formation indicating an inflammatory reaction.

 Treatment of human fibroblasts (fHDF/TERT166) with Transforming Growth Factor beta (TGF-ß1) induces the expression of alpha smooth muscle actin (α-SMA) indicating myofibroblast differentiation/activation, which is a key event in physiological and pathological tissue repair.

 Addition of EVs derived from ASC/TERT300 cells significantly reduces α-SMA induction, indicating an anti-fibrotic activity of the EVs.